apache/struts-site/source/core-developers/parameters-interceptor.md

 ## Excluding parameter values

-This interceptor can be forced to ignore parameters based on the value, by setting its `excludeValuePatterns` attribute.
+This interceptor can be forced to ignore parameters based on the value, by setting its `excludedValuePatterns` attribute.
 This attribute accepts a comma separated list of regular expressions.
 When any of these expressions match the value of a parameter, such parameter will be ignored by the interceptor.

+It's also possible to define `acceptedValuePatterns` to accept only values that match the defined set of patterns.

-Below is an example of adding parameter values ${} and %{} to the list of parameter values that should be excluded.
+Below is an example of adding parameter values ${} and %{} to the list of parameter values that should be excluded and only accept **a-z** or **0-9**.

 **Setup Interceptor Stack To Exclude ${ and %{ Parameter Values**